-SPRINGFIELD, Ill. – Valentine's Day felt more like Groundhog Day as Governor Rauner once again presented a pretend budget he called "balanced."
+SPRINGFIELD, IL – Valentine's Day felt more like Groundhog Day as Governor Rauner once again presented a pretend budget he called "balanced."
 Budgets don't get balanced on wishful thinking, empty promises, pixie dust and magic beans.

 Our office’s second monthly Debt Transparency Report is available today.
 It provides unprecedented transparency into fiscal matters and has reinvented the way legislators can look at the budget and painting a clear picture of the fiscal consequences of going without one for more than two years.

 Having access to this data is important for lawmakers and taxpayers as they evaluate the Governor's proposal.
-But I have said since I took office that the budget is not just numbers on a spread sheet – It is men, women and children all over the state who are affected by what we do here and whether we manage this budget right.
+But I have said since I took office that the budget is not just numbers on a spreadsheet – It is men, women, and children all over the state who are affected by what we do here and whether we manage this budget right.
 I invited some of those people with me today to watch the Governor's Budget Address.

 Melissa Norman, an advocate for people with Disabilities at the Springfield Center for Independent Living, is here as my guest.
 The impasse has had a devastating effect on people with disabilities.

 "Due to the budget impasse, I was often uncertain if I would continue to receive the vital home services that I need to be able to work, contribute to my community and pay my fair share of taxes," Norman said.
 “I hope that each and every public official will remember that behind every piece of legislation and every line item are people's lives."

 At the end of January, Easterseals closed two Chicago-area programs for adults with autism, cutting off services to 44 people.
 It's one of three organization of its kind to cut services for people with developmental disabilities in the Chicago area in recent weeks.
 But this isn't just a challenge facing those in need of services in Chicago.
 It's a story that's played out over and over across our state as providers have had to cut back to keep their doors open--what little state funding they got coming months too late.